scholarslab/scholarslab.github.io/collections/_people/jean-bauer.md

 roles:
 - Graduate Fellow, 2008–2009
 ---
+Jean Bauer was a 2008-2009 Graduate Fellow.
+During that role, her bio text was:

 In brief: I am an Early American historian, a database designer, and a photographer.
 I'm also sleep-deprived, but that probably isn't related . . .